 Team’s Project/Purpose: Based on needs-assessment conversations with the staff of Providence Connections, this team decided that their efforts would bear maximum fruit if they could help the Center increase parental engagement with the Center, and between parents and their children (particularly fathers).
 The project, “21 Day Family Fun Challenge”, included a kick-off event, take-home fun packs, and a “Celebration” to recognize positive parent-child interaction, incorporating a fun and circus-like atmosphere.
 The learning group partnered with 19 organizations to provide info and children’s activities to make this happen.

-Prior years’ PopUp!
-Pittsburgh projects have highlighted the following neighborhoods: Uptown, the Hilltop neighborhoods, Fineview, Upper Lawrenceville, Mt.
-Washington, Larimer, California-Kirkbride, Wilkinsburg, Carrick, Millvale, and, with the most recently graduated LDI class, McKees Rocks.
+Prior years’ Community Impact Projects have highlighted the following neighborhoods: Uptown, the Hilltop neighborhoods, Fineview, Upper Lawrenceville, Mt.
+Washington, Larimer, California-Kirkbride, Wilkinsburg, Carrick, Millvale and McKees Rocks.
 We are grateful to each of the host communities for sharing their assets and dreams with us.
 Our classes have fallen in love with the communities that they have had the privilege to work with throughout their LDI year.

-PopUp!
 Projects in each of the host communities were unique – some were community festivals, one focused around the filming of a zombie movie called Spineview, another involved pulling off a mass wedding vow renewal to celebrate love in the community, a 5K and community festival in Mt.
 Washington’s Emerald View Park System, one “shined a light” on their community with a laser show, another focused on bringing fresh produce options to a neighborhood defined as a food desert, and another included a large-format public art installation.
-Each year, PopUp!
-Pittsburgh tends to draw a significant number of people from inside and outside the neighborhood to engage with the community and the project.

 We are grateful for the engaged support of Huntington Bank and Peoples for LDI’s PopUp! projects and their learning.